ApiLogicServer/Docs/docs/index.md

 **3. Customize: Logic Automation, Python Flexibility**

 Customize [created projects](Project-Structure.md){:target="_blank" rel="noopener"} in your IDE, with Python and standard libaries.
-Significantly, Microservice Automation also includes:.
+Significantly, Microservice Automation also includes:

 * ***Logic Automation*** means you customize logic using **Rules and Python** in your IDE